peterbedor/wee-docs/docs/v3/script/core.md

     [node, node, ...]
 ```

-References can’t be chained like `$('ref:element .child')`.
+Note: References can’t be chained like `$('ref:element .child')`.
 To scope a selection within a reference pass the ref selector as the context argument like `$('.child', 'ref:element')`.

 ### Multiple